alextreseder/picoEDM/README.md

 Beware electric shock and pinch points.
 Be prepared to activate emergency stop.
 Do not leave machine unattended.
 You are responsible for your own safety.

 **Metric / Imperial**
-The machine is nearly completely metric with the exception of the thickness of the laser cut parts and tank bumpers.
-These are modeled as the imperial stuff that is available in America.
+The machine is nearly completely metric with the exception of the thickness of the laser cut parts.
 The nearest metric equivalents should work in all cases, but user should carefully review the CAD model before building to confirm.

 ## Currently In Progress

-* Implement flushing via new upper guide head geometry
-* Simplified CAD model for weaker machines (no modeled threads and reduced internal bodies) available soon
+* Implement assited self threading

 ## Future Goals
 Future Development:
-* Ultra-compact spark generator
+* Ultra-compact spark generator based on FGPA control technology
-* Water filtration system contained in a 5 gallon bucket

 ## Non-Goals
 This is not a spark generator or firmware project, although I do have a high end spark generator under development.
 This is not an ultra precision machine.
+This is not a low precision machine.
 For a machine with a much higher performance ceiling - see my
 [NANOEDM](https://github.com/alextreseder/nanoEDM)

 ## Latest Version Notes
+Verison 6 (current) adds the following features:
+* Integrated electronics case
+* Improved belt drive tensioning scheme

-Verison 65 adds the following features:
+Verison 65 (legacy) adds the following features:
 * Stepper brake pulley changed to 16 tooth
 * Stepper brake mount geometry improved
 * Magentetic kinematic coupler changed to bolted kinematic coupler.
 Magnet will be revisited